 4. Apple Target Market

 What about a company that occupies both the B2B and B2C spaces?
 How can it develop a target market with such a broad set of customers?
 Apple is the textbook case for innovation and product design.

 But how does that apply to finding a target market?
-With their wide array of product offerings, Apple has a little something for everyone.
+With its wide array of product offerings, Apple has a little something for everyone.
 Here are two of their target markets:

-- Technology enthusiasts — A customer category that launched their brand decades ago, technology enthusiasts still get attention from Apple.
+- Tech enthusiasts — A customer category that launched Apple's brand decades ago, technology enthusiasts still get attention from the company.
 With launches of new tech categories (including wearables, Apple TVs, and HomePods), Apple has shown it's still creating value for this segment.
-There is also a tremendous ecosystem play where owning a suite of Apple products enables better interoperability among your tech.
+There is also a tremendous ecosystem where owning a suite of Apple products enables better interoperability among your tech.

 - Healthcare — One market Apple has its eyes on is healthcare.
 By focusing on the appeal of having information right at your fingertips with mobile and the iPad, they've positioned healthcare workers to more conveniently communicate with patients.

 Apple doesn't seem to exclude many people from its target market and has positioned itself to benefit both consumers and businesses — even with the same products like the iPad.

 Its success has been more about understanding the value of its different segments rather than excluding people from them.